FlackCode/reactTemplate/README.md

 cd reactTemplate
 npm install
-npm install -D tailwindcss postcss autoprefixer npm run dev
+npm install -D tailwindcss postcss autoprefixer npm install react-icons npm run dev
 ```
 Run this in your Visual Studio Code to begin!

+I will keep adding on to the install code when i find some useful features that i use often!